Luukdegram/apple_pie/README.md

 ## Roadmap
 - Add control flow to the template engine. take a look at [examples/template.zig](examples/template.zig) for an example.
 - Multi platform async support.
 As Applie Pie is currently reliant on Zig's networking support in std, no Windows async is supported.
-- Full Router implementation. ([such as in examples/router.zig](examples/router.zig)).
-TODO: Add support for methods.

 ## Example